-If you’re throwing a kids barnyard birthday party and need ideas, look no further!
+If you’re throwing a kid’s barnyard birthday party and need ideas, look no further!
 We’re sharing all of the details from my son’s Charming Barnyard Birthday Party that was a total hit!

 I couldn’t wait to celebrate Monroe’s second birthday with a barnyard themed party!
 I asked you all via Instagram what party you would like to see and the barnyard birthday party was the winner!

-I gave her all of my inspiration and the colors and told her I wanted lighter colors and browns and she made the most beautiful desserts!!!
+I gave her all of my inspiration and the colors and told her I wanted lighter colors and browns and she made the most beautiful desserts!
+Here are more ideas!

 Instead of cake stands to display the desserts I bought these wooden crates from Michaels Arts and Crafts.
 You can buy them at most craft stores and they are inexpensive.

 Adding a little classic charm with COW Tales vanilla, chewy candy!

 Erin from White Fig Designs did the flowers for me.
 I do splurge on flowers, but if you want to keep it cheaper and make your own you can!

-I ADORE all of their collections and love how it adds class to a party as well as easy clean up!
+I ADORE all of their collections and love how it adds class to a party as well as easy cleanup!
 You can see their entire collection here.
 It’s actually where I got the color scheme for the party, from these plates!

 I kept the activities pretty simple as our yard already has a trampoline and a fort with swings.
 I did set up an area for an outdoor movie and we played Pig in the City on the side of the house.
 You can see more about our outdoor movies here and what projector we use.

-To hire real barnyard animals for the party wasn’t in the budget and to be honest I felt a little extravagant for a two year old, so I went with the next best option…
+To hire real barnyard animals for the party wasn’t in the budget and to be honest, I felt a little extravagant for a two-year-old, so I went with the next best option…

 We used barnyard balloon animals!
 These were a hit!
 The children absolutely loved them, ran all over the yard, made them fly and enjoyed playing with them all evening.

-We ordered some hay bails and made a little pen for the balloons so they would stay in one place before everyone got to the party.
+The haybales and made a little pen for the balloons so they would stay in one place before everyone got to the party.

 For instant party decor we lined our market lights with lanterns.
 They looked so charming we still have them up!!
 They’re all from the Paper Lantern Store and I purchased the 12″ round ones.

 The party was fun and went later into the night.
-We had a campfire with s’mores and enjoyed everyones company!
+We had a campfire with s’mores and enjoyed everyone’s company!